 Morton’s was founded in 1978 by Arnie Morton and Klaus Fritsch.
 According to Wikipedia, Morton’s is the world’s largest owner and operator of company-owned upscale restaurants, with locations in six countries.
 The Portland branch is located downtown in the Koin Tower.

-Ambiance: Dark green carpet, white linens, light walls with dark wood accents, and a liberal sprinkling of the Morton’s logo give it a rather corporate feel.
+Ambiance: Dark green carpet, white linens, light walls with dark wood accents, and a liberal sprinkling of Morton’s logo give it a rather corporate feel.
 Personal wine lockers for high-rollers surround the entrance.
 The lighting is muted, yet brighter than some of the other steakhouses.
 Where we were sitting, the noise level was higher than I expected.
 At times the waiter had trouble hearing us, and we found we frequently had to repeat ourselves.
 Overall though, the interior is perfectly acceptable.
 Grade B.

-Service was unforgettable.
+The service was unforgettable.
 I’ll go through a timeline to illustrate what I mean.

 - We were greeted at the door, ushered to our table, and given drink and wine menus.

 - The waiter was there within three minutes, asking for our water order.
-A long list of bottled choices was given, with no mention of tap being an option.
+A long list of bottled choices was given, with no mention of tap water being an option.
 We asked for it anyway.
 He then asked for drink orders, though I hadn’t even opened the cocktail menu.

 - A few short minutes later, the famous “meat cart” was rolled up to the table.
 If you’ve ever been to Morton’s, you’ll know exactly what I mean.
 There are several trays on the cart which hold plastic-wrapped cuts of meat.
 The server first holds out a large tomato and explains how it is sliced to make a salad.
 He then points out each cut of meat, running quickly through them.
 Finally, he holds up a potato, a single unpeeled potato, and tells us it’s used in all their potato dishes.
 The whole thing is so strange, by the time he got to the potato, I was having a difficult time not laughing.
-Someone in my party asked if they had a menu, because she couldn’t keep up with his automaton delivery.
+Someone in my party asked if they had a menu because she couldn’t keep up with his automaton delivery.
 We did get paper menus when he finished the spiel – the quality of which didn’t match the other bound menus.

 - Less than ten minutes later, he took our orders.
 About five minutes after that the salads arrived.

-- The drinks didn’t arrive until we were half-way through the salads.
+- The drinks didn’t arrive until we were halfway through the salads.

 - We barely finished our salads, and certainly had no time to catch our breath, when the steaks arrived.